-Revenue from sale of therapies, net relates to the sale of KIMMTRAK following marketing approval and the sale of tebentafusp under compassionate use and early access programs in France through September 2022.
-We recognize net revenue from sale of therapies at the point in time that control transfers to a customer, which is typically on delivery to our distributors and healthcare providers.
+Product revenue, net, relates to the sale of KIMMTRAK following marketing approval.
+We recognize product revenue at the point in time that control transfers to a customer, which is typically on delivery to our distributors and healthcare providers.
 We also operate under consignment arrangements where control passes when our distributors take KIMMTRAK out of consignment inventory.
-The amount of revenue recognized reflects the consideration to which we expect to be entitled, net of estimated deductions for rebates, chargebacks and product returns.
+The amount of revenue recognized reflects the consideration to which we expect to be entitled, net of estimated deductions for rebates, chargebacks, other customer fees and product returns.
 These estimates consider contractual and statutory requirements, the expected payor and patient mix, sell-through data, our customers' inventory levels, anticipated demand and the volume of customer purchase orders, internal data, and other information provided by our customers and third-party logistics providers, and, in certain countries including France, pricing negotiations.
 Further information on estimates is provided under the section below headed, "Critical Accounting Estimates".